 Need some new meal inspirations for some snacks for your kids?
 Here are some delicious and healthy finger foods your kids are sure to love!

 The preference for sweets is inborn, starting with our mother’s milk.
 We develop our preference for sweets in order for us to understand the difference between toxic and safe foods.
 So, it’s very normal for children to love sweets.
 But it is also important to teach our kids healthy eating behavior.
 So here are some ideas for healthy finger food.

 Children love foods they can eat with their fingers.
 Chopped vegetables or fruits cut into fun shapes are a great alternative to processed snacks.
 For example, you can cut some bell peppers, carrots, or cucumbers.
 You can also chop up apples and cut strawberries in two.

 Some children tend to avoid some of these at first, but you can easily figure out which kind of vegetables and fruits your kids like.
 Eat together with your children because by watching you, they might become more comfortable with these new foods.

 Nuts are a perfect finger food.
 They are not only tasty but also full of essential fatty acids.
-They contain also proteins and important fibers.
+These finger foods contain important fibers as well as proteins.
 Walnuts, hazelnuts, pecan nuts, brazil nuts and more are also filled with many vitamins like Vitamin E and selenium.